JETZT (party): Following the 2017 election

 On 15 April 2018, Kolba announced his pending resignation as parliamentary leader, which was later delayed due to lack of agreement on a new leader.
 On 30 May, Bruno Rossmann was chosen to succeed Kolba.
 On 31 May, Kolba announced his immediate resignation from the National Council, claiming he "wanted nothing more to do with this list anymore."
 He did not explain his motivations, and party members claimed they were unaware that he intended to resign.
 He was to be succeeded by Maria Stern.
-However, Stern agreed to decline her mandate and allow Peter Pilz to re-enter the National Council via the federal list in exchange for being guaranteed election as the party's federal leader.
+However, Stern agreed to decline her mandate and allow Pilz to re-enter the National Council via the federal list in exchange for being guaranteed election as the party's federal leader.
 Pilz thus returned to the National Council on 8 June.
 During his swearing-in on 11 June, all female deputies left the chamber with the exception of those from the Pilz group, Second President of the National Council Doris Bures, and NEOS deputy Karin Doppelbauer.

 The party's relations with Martha Bißmann, who had taken up Pilz's original seat in November 2017, had become increasingly strained; by June 2018, the party was on the verge of expelling her.
 However, after discussions, on 12 June they granted her a "last chance".
 She resigned from the party, but remained in the Pilz List parliamentary group.
-On 10 July, Sebastian Bohrn Mena was expelled from the parliamentary group without notice after speaking critically of Peter Pilz in an interview.
+On 10 July, Sebastian Bohrn Mena was expelled from the parliamentary group without notice after speaking critically of Pilz in an interview.
 On 19 July, Bißmann was also expelled from the parliamentary group.

 At a party meeting on 20 August 2018, Maria Stern was elected as party leader.
-Peter Pilz became deputy leader.
+Pilz became deputy leader.